-- Radiation therapy – using X-rays to destroy the cancerous cells, radiation therapy can help treat the cancer, decrease its size, and reduce discomfort and symptoms.
+- Radiation therapy – using X-rays to destroy the cancerous cells, radiation therapy can help treat cancer, decrease its size, and reduce discomfort and symptoms.

-- Hormone treatment – using hormone therapy, it is possible to slow or stop the progression of the cancer’s growth.
+- Hormone treatment – using hormone therapy, it is possible to slow or stop the progression of cancer’s growth.
 Though this is not a cure, it can lead to remission that can increase lifespan by years.

 Is it necessary to treat immediately?

 Sometimes, what is called ‘active surveillance’ is recommended, particularly in older men where prostate cancer growth can be very slow.
 Considering the dangers of the treatments, and the possible decrease in overall quality of life, happiness and wellbeing, treatment can be delayed or avoided altogether.